digitaldiff/chatgpt-integration/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “craft-chatgpt-integration”.
+Go to the Plugin Store in your project’s Control Panel and search for “chatgpt-integration”.
 Then press “Install”.

 #### With Composer